-When you were diagnosed with arthritis, you probably assumed that you would need to take prescription pain killers for the rest of your life.
+If you’ve been diagnosed with arthritis, you have probably assumed that you would need to take prescription pain killers for the rest of your life.
 I bet that acupuncture was never suggested by your physician.
 You might have been told by your doctor that the pain you are experiencing is coming from some structural change due to degeneration from the disease.
 Most people have actually seen X-Rays or MRI images of their joints which clearly show that these changes are present.

 While it is true that these structural changes do impact the health of the joint they are not always the cause of the pain you are experiencing.
 In fact, there are several research studies that clearly show that this is the case.
 Studies on people that are experiencing absolutely NO PAIN routinely show that the vast majority DO have degenerative issues in their joints.